LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseTutorial.md

         <img class="fancyimage" style="width:300px" src="img/ConvoBuilder/kb_tutorial2.png">

-        The tags assist the NLU engine in matching intents, your content, and the user input by highlighting the key sections of the user's message in regards to the intents that you created.
+        Tags help to increase the accuracy of Knowledge Base search results by highlighting the key sections of the user's message in regard to the intents that you created.

 6. Click **Save**.